-She is Editor of the World Harp Congress Review since 2002 and the author of articles and reviews, which are published internationally in the World Harp Congress Review, The American Harp Journal, Association International des Harpistes et Amis de la Harpe, United Kingdom Harpists Association, The American Liszt Society Newsletter, and American String Teacher.
-She is a contributing author for the American String Teachers Association book, A Harp in the Schools: Guide for School Ensemble Directors and Harpists.
+She is the author of articles and reviews, which are published internationally in the World Harp Congress Review, The American Harp Journal, Association International des Harpistes et Amis de la Harpe, United Kingdom Harpists Association, The American Liszt Society Newsletter, and American String Teacher.
+She is also a contributing author for the American String Teachers Association book, A Harp in the Schools: Guide for School Ensemble Directors and Harpists.
 She is considered an authority on the works of Henriette Renié.
-Previously having served as Second Vice-President of the American Harp Society and as Co-Chair of the 2012 American Harp Society 50th Anniversary Commission Project Committee, she currently serves on the Boards of the World Harp Congress and the American Harp Society.

 A sought-after teacher, she has given master classes at renowned institutions, including the Curtis Institute of Music, the Royal Academy of Music in London, and the Shanghai Conservatory.
 She has also given lectures and presentations at festivals and venues throughout the world.
 Her students have won international and national first prizes, published significant editions and articles, founded innovative ensembles, achieved distinction in various fields, and have been appointed to faculty and principal orchestra positions worldwide.
 She is a recipient of the Campus 2014 Award for Excellence in Graduate and Professional Teaching.